nathanjmcdougall/geospatial-wheels-index/README.md

 # Geospatial Wheels Index for Windows

 A [PEP503 compliant index](https://nathanjmcdougall.github.io/geospatial-wheels-index/) for installation of geospatial wheels on Windows, using [Christoph Gohlke](https://github.com/cgohlke)'s wheel builds at <https://github.com/cgohlke/geospatial-wheels>.
+Consider a self-hosted fork of this repo (see the Security section below).

 ## Cross-platform GDAL installation with `uv`